This post originally appeared on VICE UK.

 Firstly, you have to leave acknowledged reality parked at the door.
 You know, I know, they know, that the figure on the stage isn't Bruce Springsteen, or Beyoncé, or Joy Orbinson, or whoever.
 Which seems to be immaterial, actually.
 For most people, the experience isn't about how much you actually believe what you're seeing is the real thing.
 It's significant because it's the next best thing.
-Who's got the money, or the time, to trudge down to the nearest city-based arena, for a night of 100 quid plus tickets and quintuple mark-up Carlsberg.
-For many, this is as close as it gets, or will ever get to seeing their favourite acts in the flesh.
+Who's got the money, or the time, to trudge down to the nearest city-based arena, for a night of 100 bucks plus tickets and quintuple mark-up Carlsberg.
+For many, this is as close as it gets, or will ever get, to seeing their favorite acts in the flesh.

-Well, I made a thousand phone calls and got in contact with three of the finest tribute acts in the UK to find out a bit more about life paying full time tribute.
+Well, I made a thousand phone calls and got in contact with three of the finest tribute acts in the UK to find out a bit more about life paying full-time tribute.

-Paul Higginson – Liam, OASISH
+Paul Higginson—Liam, OASISH

 VICE: The obvious, dull one.
 How did you get started in the tribute game?
 And is this your full time gig?

 Why Oasis?
-And – if it's because you're a massive fan – can you still stomach listening to them now, after it's become your literal job?
+And—if it's because you're a massive fan—can you still stomach listening to them now, after it's become your literal job?

-It was in 2002 when I was asked to join my friends Oasis tribute band on guitar, while him and his drummer would join my Stereophonics tribute.
-I was beginning to have trouble with my band as there were too many gigs coming in and the other two guys didn't want to take the plunge and do it "full time".
+It was in 2002 when I was asked to join my friends Oasis-tribute band on guitar, while him and his drummer would join my Stereophonics tribute.
+I was beginning to have trouble with my band as there were too many gigs coming in, and the other two guys didn't want to take the plunge and do it "full-time."

-So, I joined this other Oasis tribute and they joined my tribute band as well.
-This was only for a year or so, but during that time we did a few "double header" gigs, where we would do an hour of each band.
+So I joined this other Oasis tribute, and they joined my tribute band as well.
+This was only for a year or so, but during that time, we did a few "double-header" gigs, where we would do an hour of each band.
 These always sold really, really well.
 So after I left that Oasis tribute, I wanted to start another by myself.
-That's when Oasish was born and it's gone from strength to strength ever since.
+That's when Oasish was born, and it's gone from strength to strength ever since.

-We've played Wembley, the National Indoor Arena, done plenty of TV slots and met a load of famous, interesting people through it.
+We've played Wembley, the National Indoor Arena, done plenty of TV slots, and met a load of famous, interesting people through it.

 I'm still an Oasis fan, but I do find it hard listening to them these days unless it's a song that's not in our set list.
 It's a total love/hate relationship with those songs sometimes, but that always disappears when we perform them live and see the crowds reaction.